peterjobes/jekyll-now/_posts/2020-05-15-fitness-negativity-grind.md

 Sometimes, when I tell someone I’m worried about my fitness, they get this look as though I’m being sarcastic.
 There’s a pregnant pause while the wait for me to either take it back or deliver a punchline.

-It can be hard sometimes to understand that someone can be doing long runs every week and also feel like they’re ready for the knackers yard.
-Or there’s an implication that it’s humble bragging for someone who does distance running to whinge about fitness.
+It can be hard to understand that someone can be doing long runs every week and also feel like they’re ready for the knackers yard.
+There's a thought that because you're a runner you must _feel_ fit, whatever that means, or an implication that it’s humble bragging if you have a complaint about fitness.

-There’s a scene in the U.S sitcom, Friends, where Joey is telling Chandler about his problems (in this instance, two beautiful women love him).
-Chandler’s response is, _“My wallet's too small for my fifties, and my diamond shoes are too tight!“_

 But here’s the thing.
 For all of us fitness is relative to where we are and how we’re performing.
 Our assessment of ourself may be exaggerated in one way or the other, like with anything in life, but that doesn’t mean our frustrations or concerns aren’t genuine.

-As a self-critical introvert, I’m prone to seize on small things and dwell on them so much they become proof of a failing.
-I can be in the middle of a twenty mile run, at a pace that’s okay for me, and still having to battle the thought that I’m unfit and should stop long distance running.
+As a self-critical introvert, I’m prone to seize on small things and dwell on them so they become proof of a failing.
+I can be in the middle of a twenty mile run, at a pace that’s okay for me, and still have to battle the thought that I’m unfit and should stop long distance running.

 April was my [best month running wise](https://theunforgivingminute.run/april-runnotes/), I felt fitter and ran faster across every distance.
-I had plenty of runs that felt like floating, like the runner’s high had become a permanent resident.
-Yet two weeks into May and the last few days have felt like it’s all beyond me.
-Fears of over training kick in, self critique, melancholy.
+I had plenty of runs that felt like floating, like the runner’s high had become a permanent thing.
+Yet we start May and most of last week felt like it’s all beyond me.
 At this point I should be able to just switch off, remember that running isn’t that important and crack on.
 That seems easier said than done though, or is that just me?

 Here are a few things it’s helpful to remember: